You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 Day 3: We will leave very early from Uyuni to begin our return to Chile in a direct transportation.
 We will pass by the border, to make the corresponding procedures, and we will arrive to San Pedro de Atacama to finish our tour.

 *The visiting times of every one of the places in the two programs are reduced, because we will have less time than with the Uyuni Salt Flat (4 days), for example, to make the entire tour.

 *The pickup service included does not operate to nor from accommodations located outside the urban area of San Pedro de Atacama, accommodations located in ayllus near San Pedro de Atacama (Quitor, Yaye, Checar, Sequitor, Solor, and Coyo), nor accommodations in the town of Toconao.

 During the months from January to April, it takes place the weather phenomenon known as Altiplano winter, rain season in the central Andes.
 Due to this, it is possible that the described itinerary is modified as follows:

-- The Incahuasi Island is not visited because this is in the center of the salt flat, place where there is the largest concentration of water during the rain season.
+- The Incahuasi Island is not visited because it is where there is the largest concentration of water during the rain season.